Mohamed Al-Shrif

 Gen. Mohamed Al-Shrif (born 1960) is a Libyan military officer.
-Since 2019 he has been the Chief of the General Staff of the Libyan Armed Forces, loyal to the GNA.
+From 2019 to 2020 he was the Chief of the General Staff of the Libyan Armed Forces, loyal to the GNA.

-Al-Shrif graduated with the 18th patch of the Libyan Military Academy, he participated in the Chadian–Libyan conflict under Khalifa Hafter.
+Al-Shrif graduated with the 18th patch of the Libyan Military Academy.
+He participated in the Chadian–Libyan conflict under Khalifa Haftar.

+Al-Shrif was replaced by Lieutenant General Mohammed al-Haddad as Chief of the General Staff of the Libyan Armed Forces on 17 September 2020.